dom7kim/xoul-chat/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## About

 Xoul Chat is developed by Dongwon at Xoul.
-For more information, please visit [xoul.com](https://xoul.com).